 The tour lasts about 15 minutes and is an affordable, fun activity.
 You may even spot the resident female swans of the lagoon, Romeo and Juliet!
 Please follow responsible nature practices and do not feed them.
 They get fed daily by the City of Boston animal professionals.

-The business has been driving boats for locals and visitors alike since 1870.
-It started when Robert Paget began rowing a boat for hire at the same park.
+The business has been driving boats for locals and travelers alike since 1870.
+It started when Robert Paget rowed a boat for hire at the same park.
 Paget wanted to make his boats unique and added the Swan feature.

 He took inspiration from the swan-led boat in the Lohengrin opera.
 The current version of the boats was constructed under John Paget, Robert’s youngest son.
 The oldest boat dates back to 1910.
 Pack a blanket and picnic to share in the park afterward!